 Confirmation, Guidelines, and Medical Health Forms

-You can print the guidelines and required forms packet and the required medical health forms here.
-The physician’s health form requires your child’s physician’s signature.
+Please download, the camp guidelines sheet and required permission forms and medical health forms.
+The physician’s health form (or child’s medical record sheet) requires your child’s physician’s signature.
 We must have a current, signed, completed health form two weeks prior to your child’s first day of camp or your child cannot attend.

 Contact Henry Burke at 603-436-8043, ext.
 16 or [email protected].